anaef/lambda-lws/doc/EnvironmentVariables.md

 ### LWS_PRE *pre*

 Sets the filepath of a pre Lua chunk relative to the task root.
-This chunk is run before the main chunks.
+This chunk is run before the main chunk.
 Please see the [request processing](RequestProcessing.md) documentation for more information.

 Example value: `handler/pre.lua`